Junior Mehmood

-Naeem Sayyed (born 15 November 1956) popularly known as Mehmood Junior is an Indian actor, singer and Marathi film director.
+Naeem Sayyed (15 November 1956 – 8 December 2023), known professionally as Junior Mehmood, was an Indian actor, singer, Marathi film director, and producer.
 The name Junior Mehmood was given to him by Mehmood Ali.

-Career
+Life and career

-Mehmood Junior has acted in 265 movies in 7 different languages and also has produced and directed 6 Marathi movies.
+Sayyed acted in 265 films in 7 different languages and also produced and directed 6 Marathi movies.
+He died from stomach cancer on 8 December 2023, at the age of 67.